Anti-hijack system

 An anti-hijack system is an electronic system fitted to motor vehicles to deter criminals from hijacking them.
-Although these types of systems are becoming more common on newer cars, they have not caused a decrease in insurance premiums as they are not as widely known as other more common anti-theft systems such as alarms or steering locks.
-It can also be a part of an alarm or immobiliser system.
+Although these types of systems are increasingly common on newer cars, they are not as widely known as other more common anti-theft systems such as alarms or steering locks.
+It may be a part of an alarm or immobiliser system.
 An approved anti-hijacking system will achieve a safe, quick shutdown of the vehicle it is attached to.
 There are also mechanical anti-hijack devices.

-Diversify Solutions, a company in South Africa, has announced its research and development at the Nelson Mandela University of a GSM based Anti hijacking system.

-The system works off a verification process with added features such as alcohol sensors and signal jamming capabilities, this comes after increasing rates of hijackings in South Africa and alarming rates of accidents caused by driving under the influence and texting whilst driving.

 Technology

 There are three basic principles on which the systems work.

 Lockout

 A lockout system is armed when the driver turns the ignition key to the on position and carries out a specified action, usually flicking a hidden switch or depressing the brake pedal twice.
-It is activated when the vehicle drops below a certain speed or becomes stationary, and will cause all of the vehicles doors to automatically lock, to prevent against thieves stealing the vehicle when it is stopped, for example at a traffic light or pedestrian crossing.
+It is activated when the vehicle drops below a certain speed or becomes stationary, causing all of the vehicle's doors automatically lock to prevent against thieves stealing the vehicle when it is stopped, for example at a traffic light or pedestrian crossing.